Quadrature amplitude modulation for electronic sideband Pound-Drever-Hall laser frequency locking: Theory

 motivates the use of QAM for constructing rf signals.
-Here the in-phase and quadrature-phase baseband channels $I(t)$ and $Q(t)$ amplitude modulate the corresponding carrier waves that sum to $V_{\textrm{EOM}}(t)$ (see Fig.~\ref{fig:QAM}).
+Here $\xi$ is the amplitude of $V_{\textrm{EOM}}(t)$.
+The in-phase and quadrature-phase baseband channels $I(t)$ and $Q(t)$ amplitude modulate two carrier waves that are $\pi/2$ radians out of phase, which then sum to $V_{\textrm{EOM}}(t)$ (see Fig.~\ref{fig:QAM}).
 However, inevitable nonidealities in QAM---called I/Q impairments---distort the generated phase-modulated rf signal, which affects the locked laser frequency spectrum.
-The effects of these I/Q impairments are detailed in the following section.